RobinBaines/OOO3/README.md

 The stream in a script must conform to a simple syntax which is explained in the file Program.cs.
 The example script in the file called script.txt is annotated and is probably more than enough information to allow writing of other scripts which conform to the syntax.
-It is clear that this is an extreme simplification and the question arises as to whether it is such a simplification that the idea of this program has no point at all.
+The script as a 'reality' simulator is an extreme simplification and it may be such a simplification that the idea of this program has no point at all.
 On the other hand some of the results and conclusions look interesting; see below.